About Oral Thrush

 If you are breastfeeding and your nipples are red and sore, there's a chance you may have a yeast infection on your nipples, and that you and the baby are passing it back and forth.
 If so, you may want to talk to the doctor about using an antifungal ointment on your nipples while the baby is being treated with the antifungal solution.

-Changing diapers frequently also prevents the fungal diaper rashes.
+Changing diapers often also prevents fungal diaper rashes.

 See your doctor if you think your baby may have thrush.
 Some cases go away without medical treatment within a week or two, but the doctor may prescribe an antifungal solution for your baby's mouth.
-This medication is usually applied by painting it on the inside of the mouth and tongue with a sponge applicator.
+This medicine is usually applied several times a day by "painting" it on the inside of the mouth and tongue with a sponge applicator.

 And depending on your baby's age, the doctor might suggest adding yogurt with lactobacilli to your child's diet.
 The lactobacilli are the "good" bacteria that can help eliminate the yeast in your child's mouth.

-If your child keeps getting oral thrush, especially if he or she is older than 9 months, talk with your doctor because this might be an indication of another health issue.
+If your baby keeps getting oral thrush, especially if he or she is older than 9 months of age, talk with your doctor because this might be a sign of another health issue.

 Reviewed by: Yamini Durani, MD